Book Your Appointment Now!

 The parts of the milk thistle plant commonly used in natural medicine include the seeds and leaves.
 These components are rich in active constituents such as silymarin, a flavonoid complex known for its antioxidant and anti-inflammatory properties.
 Silymarin is believed to be the key agent responsible for many of milk thistle’s therapeutic effects.

-In naturopathic medicine, milk thistle is primarily used to support liver health.
+In naturopathic medicine, this herb is primarily used to support liver health.
 It is often recommended for individuals with liver conditions such as hepatitis, cirrhosis, and fatty liver disease.
-Additionally, milk thistle is believed to aid in detoxification and may help protect the liver from toxins and pollutants.
+Additionally, the herb is believed to aid in detoxification and may help protect the liver from toxins and pollutants.

 Recent research has shed light on the potential benefits of milk thistle beyond liver health.
 Studies have suggested that this herb may possess anti-cancer properties, provide cardiovascular support, and even have neuroprotective effects.